Torre Global Bank

 The Torre Global Bank is an office skyscraper in the Bella Vista district of Panama City, Panama.
-Built between 2002 and 2005, the tower stands at 176 m with 43 floors and is the 32nd tallest building in Panama City It was the tallest building in the country between 2005 and 2007.
+Built between 2002 and 2005, the tower stands at 176 m with 43 floors and is the 32nd tallest building in Panama City.
+It was the tallest building in the country from 2005 to 2007.

 Architecture

 Designed by Pinzon Lozano & Asociados Arquitectos, the tower serves as the headquarters of the Panamanian Global Bank Corporation.
 The building houses offices with a gross area of 88 m2 between levels 10 and 30, and offices with areas of 95 m2 between levels 30 and 44.
 A notable tenant of the tower is the Embassy of Argentina in Panama.